07/10/2021 - Welcome Marta Wenta

 Overall, the novel diagnostic demonstrates how deep learning methods may be used to advance our fundamental understanding of processes on the weather time-scale that are involved in forecast uncertainty and systematic biases in NWP and climate models.\JQ

 Wandel, J., J. F. Quinting, C. M. Grams (2021).
 Towards a systematic evaluation of warm conveyor belts in numerical weather prediction and climate models.
 Part II: Verification of operational reforecasts.
-Journal of Atmospheric Sciences, submitted.
+Journal of Atmospheric Sciences, accepted.

 21/01/2021 - Christian Grams awarded with prestigious 3-year ECMWF Fellowship